WELCOME TO MR. VIAL'S CLASSROOM

 In just a few clicks, all students’ devices are restricted to designated APPs during the class.

-This allows Mr. Vial to monitor any and all iPad activity directly from his desktop computer in the classroom and/or teacher-issued iPad while walking about the classroom helping students at their respective desks.
+This allows Mr. Vial to monitor any and all iPad activity directly from his desktop computer in the classroom and/or teacher-issued iPad while walking about the classroom helping students at their respective desks. (*Note: Students are required to turn on their iPad Bluetooth.
+This is part of their Cooperation Grade.)

 How will technology be used in the classroom?